wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 The website has “Example Domain” at the top as a header (which means it is in a  large font and bold).
 Underneath “Example Domain” is a paragraph of text followed by a link.

-Here is the HTML for this website.
+Here is the HTML code for this website.

 ![HTML example](/content/blog/build-a-python-html-parser-for-web-scraping-with-beautiful-soup/html.png)

 As you can see, HTML consists of tags.
 The tags tell your web browser to do something.
 In this case, the HTML tells your web browser to create a webpage that says "Example.com" at the top.

-After the writing at the top comes a paragraph of text and a link.
+Inside a body tag comes a paragraph of text and a link.
 If you look at the HTML, you will see "Example.com" is surrounded by `<h1>` and `</h1>`.
 Many HTML tags, like this one, have an opening tag and a closing tag.
 In this case, your browser treats everything in between the tags as a header.

 Anything inside of `<p>` tags is a paragraph.
 Finally, an `<a>` tag is a link.
 In this case, the line of code `"ahref=https://www.iana.org/domains/example"` inside the `<a>` tag  tells your browser to create a link to https://www.iana.org/domains/example.